 Danbury NH structure A small chamber-like structure near a road in Danbury NH.

-Easton MA Chamber A small chamber near a lake in Borderland State Park.
+Easton MA A small chamber near a lake in Borderland State Park.
+As of early 2021, this chamber has partially collapsed.

 Foster RI Three small chambers, stone piles and other interesting features at an abandoned farm site.